smirk-dev/smirk-dev/README.md

 - 💞️ I’m looking to collaborate on open-source projects, coding challenges, and web development tasks.
 - 📫 How to reach me: [www.linkedin.com/in/connectwithsuryanshmishra] or [www.linktr.ee/mishrasuryansh].
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love solving complex problems and learning new frameworks and tools!
+- ⚡ Fun fact: I am also a professional Contemporary Artist!